Sustainability / Environmental ReportInformation Disclosure in Line with TCFD Recommendations

 Basic Approach

 The Daicel Group endorsed the TCFD* recommendations in November 2021.
-In accordance with the recommendations, the Group disclosed information on each item related to climate change for governance, strategy, risk management, and metrics and targets, and conducted a scenario analysis in major business areas in FY2024/3.
+In accordance with the recommendations, the Group will continue to disclose information on each item related to climate change for governance, strategy, risk management, and metrics and targets.

 *Task Force on Climate-related Financial Disclosures